 Install digiKam with Flatpak on Ubuntu

 Flatpak is not installed by default on Ubuntu.
-If you need setup steps first, use the LinuxCapable guide on how to install Flatpak on Ubuntu.
+The package comes from the Universe component, and the LinuxCapable guide on how to install Flatpak on Ubuntu covers the desktop-session details if you need a fuller walkthrough.

 sudo flatpak remote-add --if-not-exists --system flathub https://flathub.org/repo/flathub.flatpakrepo